-Attorney Frederick Brewington, who represents Martinez on Friday applauded the judge's controversy began shortly after a Nassau jury in June 2018 found Martinez guilty of felony assault and misdemeanor charges of resisting arrest and petit larceny.
+Attorney Frederick Brewington, who represents Martinez, on Friday applauded the judge's ruling.

 He said his client "had an absolute right to know that one of her accusers had lied, conspired and made false claims against another civilian as a police officer."